raquelredo/artistic-style-transfer-on-floydhub/README.md

 Clone this repo and cd into it

-Run `floyd init style-transfer` to initialize a floyd project
+Run `floyd init style-transfer` to initialize a floyd project named style-transfer

 Then run `floyd run --mode jupyter --gpu --env tensorflow-1.0 --data jq4ZXUCSVer4t65rWeyieG`